 However, another key responsibility of a property manager or a landlord is to ensure that the property follows all the necessary guidelines, rules, and laws associated with land ownership.
-If you’ve hired a property manager, it is their job to ensure you’re always in compliance with the law.
+According to Lakeside Park, If you’ve hired a property manager, it is their job to ensure you’re always in compliance with the law.

 Here’s how a property manager can help you.

 The lease is a binding document that enlists the responsibilities of the tenant and landlord.
 It lists out the expectations of both parties, and it should include the following information:

 The expectations of maintenance

 A property manager will be responsible for preparing the contract that binds the two parties to a singular agreement and enlist their commitments.
 If there are any misunderstandings or confusions between the tenant or the landlord, both parties can use the lease to clear up disagreements.

 A property manager is also required to stay on top of the fair housing laws and avoid all practices that can be discriminatory.
 Be it the way the house is advertised or the questions involved in the screening process; a property manager has to stay conscious about not breaking any laws when they’re managing tenants.
 If there is a violation, it could lead to an expensive lawsuit for the property owner.

 A landlord can ensure that they’re following all of these laws and that no discriminatory practices prevail with a property manager.
 It’s also important to consider that most landlords may not have a background in real estate management.
 Drowning themselves in paperwork, regulations, and checklists for their investment property may not exactly be something they like doing.